The Forgotten Prophets

-Original yet familiar, The Forgotten Prophets forge their own path through the backwoods of American rock and roll, art song, and improvisation.
-Their debut album, tracked lived in the studio in under four days, is set for release in early 2016.
+Original yet familiar, The Forgotten Prophets forge their own path through the backwoods roots of American rock and roll.
+Their debut album, The End (2016), was recorded live in the studio in four days.
 “We’re not trying to reinvent the wheel,” begins bassist Pat Harris.
-“We just want to stick as many playing cards as we can into the spokes.”
-It’s music for the sake of music, without click-tracks, autotune, or auxiliary players; just a group of friends enjoying their time together.
+“We just want to play the music that resonates within us– it’s somewhere between Jackson Browne, The Grateful Dead, The Band, and Ry Cooder.”
+It’s music for the sake of music, without click-tracks, tuned vocals, or auxiliary players; just a group of friends enjoying their time together.

 Chris Bell – guitar & vocal, from Burlington, Vermont is a lifelong student of the blues, the leader and vocalist for the Belltower Blues Explosion, and has been described as “world class player.”
 He studied jazz guitar at the Berklee College of Music and composition at Texas State University.
-In addition to performing, he is an accomplished luthier designing, crafting, and playing his own guitars. www.belltowertrio.com
+In addition to performing, he is an accomplished luthier designing, crafting, and playing his own guitars.
+Belltower Guitars on Instagram

 Pat Harris – bass & vocal, from Bay City, Michigan is an in demand first-call sideman.
-Pat studied classical performance at Central Michigan University and pursued jazz at the University of Texas.
+Pat studied classical performance at Central Michigan University and has a Master’s in Jazz Studies from the University of Texas at Austin.
 His songs have been described as, “…So good and clean in their construction that they feel almost ageless upon first listen.”
 He blogs regularly about his experiences, travels, and philosophical musings on art and music. www.gpatharris.com

 Aaron Lack – drums & vocals, from Muskegon, Michigan studied at Central Michigan University and the University of Texas.
 With an incredibly diverse set of skills, and a chameleon of genres, Aaron can be heard playing drums, classical percussion, jazz vibraphone, or traditional steel pan music seamlessly moving from one instrument to the next.
 He leads the Aaron Lack Vibetet and the Organic Mechanics. www.aaronlack.com